Remembering Cathleen O'Neill, who beat down a path for other women

 We aim to bring you stories that otherwise wouldn’t be covered, and that you won’t find anywhere else.
 We’re committed to understanding, and helping readers to understand, what and who is shaping the city today.

-We cover, broadly, housing and homelessness, transport, immigrant life, the environment and climate, planning, arts and culture, and food.
+We cover, broadly, housing and homelessness, transport, planning, immigrant life, the environment and climate, community safety, arts and culture, and food – in the Dublin City Council and Fingal County Council areas.

 Editor: Sam Tranum (sam@dublininquirer.com, 0873924797)